 Many of our patients are surprised to find out how much their weight can impact their ability to conceive.
 In fact, an estimated 12% of all infertility issues are weight-related, and maintaining a healthy body mass index (BMI) is one of the most helpful things you can do to enhance your fertility.

 So what is a healthy BMI?
 Doctors tell us that a BMI between 19 and 25 ideal.
 (BMI is calculated by calculating your weight in pounds and dividing it by your height in inches, then dividing it by your height in inches again, then multiplying the result by 703.
 Example: 140 pounds, divided by 67 inches, divided by 67 inches, multiplied by 703 gives you a BMI of 22.)

-In Chinese medicine underweight women fall into a category we refer to as yin deficiency.
+In Chinese medicine, if you are underweight you fall into a category we refer to as yin deficiency.
 Yin is the Chinese term for those aspects of your body that are about substance and nourishment.
-Women who are yin deficient exhibit signs of estrogen depletion such as hot flashes, insomnia, light periods and reduced cervical fluid.
-At The YinOva Center we will give you Chinese herbs that supplement yin as well as helping you to change your diet.
-Specifically we ask our underweight patients to increase their consumption of healthy fats such as those found in olive oil, avocados, nuts, seeds and oily fish.
+People who are yin deficient exhibit signs of estrogen depletion such as hot flashes, insomnia, light periods, and reduced cervical fluid.
+At Yinova, we will give you Chinese herbs that supplement yin as well as helping you to change your diet.
+Specifically, we ask our underweight patients to increase their consumption of healthy fats such as those found in olive oil, avocados, nuts, seeds, and oily fish.
 We also suggest that you increase your consumption of plant estrogens by eating some soy products and flax seeds.